Crisples/crisples/README.md

 ## 👋 Hello there
-Currently learning Data Analysis, trying to be better version of myself.
+Currently learning Python, trying to be better version of myself.

 ## About me:
 - Part-time musician